Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: The project presented here is linked to the PROPEDA THEOREMME project, which aims to address the wide range of skill levels in mathematics among first-year science students.
-The most essential mathematical concepts for a first-year science student will be covered in lesson sequences demonstrated on a lightboard.
-These short sequences will be filmed and made available to student tutors who have been specifically trained to teach them to students who need this support.
+Abstract: The project presented here is linked to the PROPEDA THEOREMME project, which aims to address the disparity in mathematics proficiency levels among first-year science students.
+The most essential mathematical concepts for first-year science students will be covered in lesson segments demonstrated on a lightboard.
+These short segments will be filmed and made available to student tutors who have been specifically trained to teach them to students who need this support.

-Partners: Faculty of Sciences & Montpellier-Sète University Institute of Technology
+Participating Institutions: Faculty of Sciences & Montpellier-Sète University Institute of Technology (IUT)

-Multilingual voice-over and sound design for videos used in hybrid and distance learning courses:
+Multilingual video animation and sound design for hybrid and distance learning courses:

 Project Leader: Christophe FOURNIER

-Summary: This pilot project aims to develop resources for a 15-hour in-person course that will be delivered in a hybrid format in French and English, as well as entirely online (in English).
-The process will involve creating videos from PowerPoint presentations, translating them into English using AI such as ChatGPT, adding audio in French and English (using AI such as Eleven Lab), and overlaying the instructor’s image (using AI such as HeyGen).
+Abstract: This pilot project aims to develop resources for a 15-hour in-person course that will be taught in a hybrid format in French and English and in a fully remote format (in English).
+The process will involve creating videos from PowerPoint presentations, translating them into English using AI such as ChatGPT, adding audio in both French and English (using AI such as Eleven Lab), and overlaying the instructor’s image (using AI such as HeyGen).
 The final product will then be exported in video format (e.g., MP4).

 Development of a training module on IAG: